-Please look out for our 2017 scheme which will be advertised in the autumn.
+Please look out for details of our 2017 scheme which will be advertised shortly.

 If you have any questions please contact the Resourcing Team on 01438 754500 or email firstname.lastname@example.org.

 Applicants for the Higher Engineering positions are required to have 5 GCSEs grade B or above, and for the Higher Business positions we require a minimum of 300 UCAS points.

 Engineering Apprentices will work towards a vocational qualification NVQ level 3 & 4 and Engineering and Technician status with the IET or IMechE.
 And you’ll attend further education at Wigan & Leigh College (Lostock Site) or Oaklands College (Stevenage Site) to HNC and HND level.
 After your apprenticeship, you’ll be encouraged to continue studying to gain further qualifications at degree level and Incorporated Engineer status.